-If mitigation considerations are outlined, these strategies should become part of the specifications for conservation practices (i.e. the conservation plan).
+If mitigation considerations are outlined, these strategies should become part of the specifications for conservation practices (i.e., conservation plan).
 How these specifications are provided to the client is up to the conservation planner.
-One strategy would be to incorporate them into the customization of jobsheets used in conservation planning.
+One strategy would be to incorporate them into the customization of Implementation Requirements (IR) used in conservation planning.
 These measures could be listed in the "Additional Recommendations" or "Additional Notes" sections of those documents.
-Also, consider documenting how these strategies were provided to clients in either the conservation assistance notes and/or the Environmental Evaluation (CPA-52).
+Also, consider documenting how these strategies were provided to clients in either the conservation assistance notes and/or the EE.